DashSaurav/VIZ-DATA/README.md

 # VIZ-DATA
-fire up the data file as CSV, and then look into the visuals and graphs through this awesome frontend developed in Streamlit.
+Fire up the data file as CSV (Upload the CSV in the browse section)</br>
+And then look into the visuals and graphs through this awesome frontend developed in Streamlit.